Get a free, no obligation personal loan quote with rates as low as 9.99%

 Bottom Line

-While it’s possible to renew, refinance, or get a new mortgage while in a consumer proposal, this doesn’t mean you should.
-You’ll have to carefully weigh the benefits and risks associated with borrowing more debt.
+While it’s possible to get a mortgage while in a consumer proposal, this doesn’t mean you should.
+You’ll be adding more debt, which could be problematic and could put you at risk of getting into debt issues again that brought you to a consumer proposal in the first place.
+You’ll have to carefully weigh the benefits and risks associated with taking on more debt.

 Can I borrow money while on a consumer proposal?